Lil Milagro Ramírez: Kidnap and death

-Her legacy
+Legacy

-Lil Milagro de la Esperanza Ramírez Huezo Córdoba is one of the many martyrs left by the violent Salvadoran Civil War, which ended with the Chapultepec Peace Accords signed on January 16, 1992, more than 12 years after her death.
-Several organizations have taken Lil's name, e.g. the Women's Association for Democracy "Lil Milagro Ramírez" and the Women's Rights Commission "Lil Milagro Ramírez" (CEMUJER), among others.
+Ramírez is one of the many victims of the Salvadoran Civil War, which ended with the Chapultepec Peace Accords signed on January 16, 1992, more than 12 years after her death.
+Several organizations have taken Ramírez's name, e.g. the Women's Association for Democracy "Lil Milagro Ramírez" and the Women's Rights Commission "Lil Milagro Ramírez" (CEMUJER), among others.

 Her love for literature was recorded in the many poems she wrote, including some for children.
-A collection of poems by Lil Milagro was published in 2003 by the Literature Department of the University of El Salvador (UES), titled “Del Hombre, del tiempo y del amor.”
+A collection of poems by Ramírez was published in 2003 by the Literature Department of the UES, titled "Del Hombre, del tiempo y del amor".
 A biographical book is currently being prepared, which will include newly-discovered documents such as letters about her militancy, correspondence while living in clandestinity, photographs, etc.